mlawson3691/address_book/README.md

 ## Description ##

 This application is an address book built with PHP.
 Users can create new contacts by submitting a form.
 All contacts are then displayed in a list.
-Users can also delete all contacts.
+Users can also search for a specific contact by property and delete all contacts.

 ## Setup/Installation Instructions ##